Dhaka’s importers still facing long waits to get goods from Ctg port

 At least 3 to 4 trains are departing for the Dhaka ICD daily, said Abdul Malek, railway station master of Chittagong Goods Port Yard (CGPY).

 Each locomotive engine pulls 31 wagons.
-Each wagon can accommodate a fourty-foot equivalent unit, for which a locomotive can take away more than 31 containers if those are the 20 TEUs, he said.
+Each wagon can accommodate a forty-foot equivalent unit, for which a locomotive can take away more than 31 containers if those are the 20 TEUs, he said.

 Hoping that the situation would further improve in the coming days, the port officials stressed the need for operating more trains daily for speeding up the transport.